Home

 Learning happens both inside and outside of the classroom at Oberlin.
 Through the four-week Winter Term in January, students devise and pursue on and off-campus programs of independent study or research, and undertake – individually or with a group – projects outside the structured curriculum.
 Oberlin’s Career Community Program encourages all third-year and fourth year students to participate in a guaranteed paid-internship in order to gain skills and experience relevant to their career interests, along with Winter Term credit and an experiential opportunity.
 Oberlin’s Creativity and Leadership Project and its LaunchU program provides students the opportunity to participate in workshops and receive mentorship that will help develop skills essential to planning and launching a business venture.

-On average, 75% of students study abroad at some point during their Oberlin experience, which has led the college to be ranked fifth in the top 25 baccalaureate institutions in the nation for total number of study-abroad students.
+On average, 80% of students study abroad at some point during their Oberlin experience, which has led the college to be ranked fifth in the top 25 baccalaureate institutions in the nation for total number of study-abroad students.
 Oberlin hosts an extraordinary lineup of speakers and performers throughout the year, and students produce hundreds of their own recitals, theater and dance performances, art exhibitions, and more.
+Learn about more experiential learning by major here: Research, Internships, Study Away and Experiential Learning by Major.

 The Peer Advising Leaders (PAL) Program aims to create a sense of community among first-year students and help them make the most of their first-year educational experience.

-The Allen Memorial Art Museum allows students to rent one of two works of art for five dollars each semester.
+The Allen Memorial Art Museum allows students to rent one or two works of art for five dollars each semester.
 Art Rental pieces include works by Picasso, Rembrandt, and Warhol.

 Explore Oberlin College through photos